eharrow/eharrow.github.io/_posts/2025-08-19-java-21s-simplified-main-method.md

 ---
 layout: post
-title: "Java 21's Simplified Main Method"
+title: "Introducing Unnamed Classes and Simplified Main Methods in Java"
 date: 2025-08-19
 categories: java programming
 ---
-## Introducing Unnamed Classes and Simplified Main Methods in Java

 Java has long been known for its verbosity, especially when it comes to writing simple scripts or small programs.
 With <b>Java 21's introduction of simplified main methods</b>, developers can now write more concise and readable entry points for their applications.
 The feature is primarily to